veeneck/fnse/content/why.md

 ---
 title: Why Choose North Shore
 description: Community, staff, charm and oppurtunities are just a few of the reason we believe you should consider North Shore Elementary.
-Learn more about the school, or how to schedule a tour.
+Learn more about the school grade, experiences, or how to schedule a tour.
 type: page
 date: 2014-03-27 14:59:46 +0000
 url: "/why"